 Where to Stay in Alpena

 You’ll have waterfront views and the convenience of exploring Alpena’s downtown on foot by staying at the lovely Holiday Inn & Suites of Alpena.
 This newer hotel has an attractive lobby, clean and spacious contemporary rooms, and a heated indoor pool.
-Plus, you’ll enjoy free Wifi, breakfast, and parking.
+Plus, you’ll enjoy free Wi-Fi, a delicious breakfast, and parking.

 Pin This Post For Later!